alduron/automationtools/README.md

 ## Write-Log
 [Details](/docs/Write-Log.md)

 `Write-Log` is a single-point of communication between an automation and various external publishing sources.
 It is intended to unify output across various locations for quick diagnosis, error capture, and reporting.
+This maintained log is defaulted to 30,000 logs before being rewritten.

 ### Anatomy
 The standard output for log information reads as follows